-‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — Last Stand State Of The Game Details
+‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — ‘Last Stand’ State Of The Game Details

 Organized Dark Zone PvP

-This 8 vs. 8 mode will entail how you would normally match up in a group of four in the current Division game.
-You’d match up with another four and from there you will encounter three tactical areas around the Dark Zone and your team will have to capture all the areas for the win.
-Don’t forget, there was a leaderboard picture released online that looked to be Dark Zone associated.
+This eight-on-eight mode will entail how you would normally match up in a group of four in the current Division game.
+You’d match up with another four, and from there you will encounter three tactical areas around the Dark Zone and your team will have to capture all the areas for the win.
+Don’t forget, there was a leaderboard picture released online that looked to be associated with the Dark Zone.

-Also, when it comes to respawning the developers made it easy for players to reappear closer to their team mates and even suggested that finding areas to respawn which would also contribute tactically to your strategy among your team.
+Also, when it comes to respawning, the developers made it easy for players to reappear closer to their team and even suggested finding areas to respawn that would contribute tactically to your strategy among your team.
 There will also be minimized load times as well after your die.

 This may seem familiar with “Domination” modes in other multiplayer games.

-The Division State of the Game 1.6 update mentioned PvP Dark Zone matches will also include land marks with AI to make it interesting.
-A new kind of currency called “shade technology” will be part of this venture.
+The Division State of the Game 1.6 update mentioned that PvP Dark Zone matches will also include landmarks with AI to make it interesting.
+A new kind of currency, called “shade technology,” will be part of this venture.
 You’ll also have the ability to activate the fortifications.

 #TheDivision #PCGames Last Stand and 1.6 Confirms New Dark Zone 7-9 @iam_chappie @TheDivisionGame @DivisionElites @MarcoStyleNL @LiKeBuTTeR9 pic.twitter.com/5P9HjF1FBf